 Here are a few events that can cause flooding:

-Each time there are more rains than the drainage system can take, there can be floods.
-Sometimes, there is heavy rain for a short period that result in floods.
-At other times, there may be light rain for many days and weeks and can also result in floods.
+Each time there is more rain than the drainage system can take, there can be floods.
+Sometimes, there is heavy rain for a short period which results in floods.
+At other times, there may be light rain for many days and weeks which can also result in floods.

 Rivers can overflow their banks to cause flooding.
 This happens when there is more water upstream than usual, and as it flows downstream to the adjacent low-lying areas (also called a floodplain), there is a burst and water gets into the land.

 Seawater can be carried by massive winds and hurricanes onto dry coastal lands and cause flooding.
 Sometimes this is made worse if the winds carry rains themselves.
 Sometimes water from the sea resulting from a tsunami can flow inland to cause damage.